mrclln/mass-mailer/README.md

 # Mass Mailer

-A Laravel package for sending personalized mass emails with Livewire.
+A comprehensive Laravel package for mass email campaigns with advanced logging, analytics, and Livewire components.
 Features a clean interface that works with both Bootstrap and Tailwind CSS frameworks.

 ## ✨ Features

+### Core Email Functionality
 - **🎯 Smart Personalization** - Use variables like `{{ first_name }}`, `{{ email }}` for personalized content
 - **📊 CSV Import** - Upload recipient lists with automatic data mapping
 - **📎 Flexible Attachments** - Global attachments for all recipients or individual ones per person